TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

     disks.*.image_size:

         The size of the image from which we will create this disk.
+When neither size nor image_size is passed for a disk but an image_uuid is, and that image is available through imgadm, the image_size value from the manifest will be set as image_size.

-        Important: image_size is required when you include image_uuid for a disk and not allowed when you don't.
+        Important: image_size is required (unless you rely on imgadm) when you include image_uuid for a disk and not allowed when you don't.

         type: integer (size in MiB)
         vmtype: KVM
         listable: yes (see above)
         create: yes
         update: yes (special, see description in 'update' section above)
-        default: no
+        default: no (loaded from imgadm if possible)

     disks.*.image_uuid:

         UUID of dataset from which to clone this VM's disk.
+Note: this image's UUID must show up in the 'imgadm list' output in order to be valid.

         type: string (UUID)
         vmtype: KVM